Find Your Place at Hanover

 The importance of being a life-longer learner is recognized as an essential professional role and responsibility to remain a competent occupational therapist.
 Students achieve these goals through faculty demonstration of leadership in occupational therapy education, practice, scholarship and service.
 Expertise shared by faculty through innovative teaching strategies, professional and scholarly presentations, collaboration, consultation, service and advocacy provides the students with strategies and approaches to enrich the occupational therapy profession.

-The program must be granted Candidacy Status, have a preaccreditation review, complete an on-site evaluation, and be granted Accreditation Status before its graduates will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
+The program must have a preaccreditation review, complete an on-site evaluation, and be granted Accreditation Status before its graduates will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
 In addition, all states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
 Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.

 Hanover College is accredited by the Higher Learning Commission (hlcommission.org), an institutional accreditation agency recognized by the U.S. Department of Education.